 All students studying anatomy in the Discipline of Anatomy and Histology at The University of Sydney will have the opportunity to dissect the human body at some point during there studies.

-All currently enrolled students of anatomy are eligible to apply for the annual prosection workshop.
+Students who are currently enrolled in medicine stage 1 or 2, and science students currently enrolled in most anatomy units of study are eligible to apply for the annual prosection workshop.
 No previous experience is required.
 Adjudication of the completed specimens is conducted to determine who is to be given the title of ‘Prosector’.

-This competition is held annually and is open to all currently enrolled anatomy students who have had previous dissection experience.
+This competition is held annually and is open to all students (currently enrolled in anatomy units) who have had previous dissection experience.
 The objective of the competition is for students to plan and dissect a specimen worthy of inclusion in the Wilson Museum.
 The prosection is judged by the anatomy staff for the giving out of prizes and the title of ‘Prosector’.

 Medical students in their first two years at The University of Sydney take part in weekly anatomy lectures and tutorials where they work with prosected material.
 In addition to this, medical students can take part in the Prosection Workshop and Prosector’s Competition outlined above.
-They can also apply to take part in a Regional Dissection Course at the end of Year 2, and an eight week Anatomy by Whole Body Dissection Course (AWBD) in the Elective Term between Years 3 and 4 of Medicine (December to February).
+They can also apply to take part in an eight week Anatomy by Whole Body Dissection Course (AWBD) in the Elective Term between Years 3 and 4 of Medicine (December to February).
 The AWBD course is followed by the Laycock and Shellshear Prosectors’ Competition, when a prosection of clinical or surgical relevance is carried out by selected students.

 In addition to the Prosection Workshop and Prosector’s Competition outlined above, dentistry students dissect the head and neck during year one of their course.